-Earlier in 2023, Ron Desantis signed into law a tort reform bill.
-This bill reduces the time an individual can file a suit, gives insurers a 90-day grace period for bad faith claims, reduces potential recoveries in personal injury suits, and drastically alters how personal claims are managed in Florida.
-It is crucial to stay informed of these changes as they can drastically affect the filing of your claim.
-Please consult a personal injury lawyer to ensure you're making the right decisions.
+Earlier in 2023, Florida’s governor Ron Desantis signed into law a tort reform bill.
+This bill reduces the time an individual can file a suit, gives insurers a 90-day grace period for bad faith claims, reduces potential recoveries in personal injury suits, and drastically alters how personal claims are managed in the Sunshine State.

 The 2023 law also changes the standard to what is known as "modified comparative negligence." in apportioning jury awards in personal injury claims.
 Before this law, Florida courts followed the standard of "pure comparative negligence."